zeroax66/all-other-mods/README.md

 # all-other-mods

-These are all the mods I have made so far, aside from Psychopath Hunt Remastered.
+These are all the mods I have made so far, aside from Main Horror Remake: Psychopath Hunt Remastered.

 ## Granny Mods